Hktech-ops/azure-labs/labs/lab6 - Implement Virtual Networking/README.md

 ## Lab Introduction:

 - In this lab you will learn about basics of Virtual Networking and Subnetting, along with Network Security Group and Application Security Groups.
-You will also learn about DNS zones and records.

 ## Problem Statement: